tyler-technologies-oss/forge-design-system/blog/2026-04-29-forge-tailwind/index.md

 - **Responsive design** — `sm:`, `md:`, `lg:` breakpoint prefixes
 - **Typography** — `text-heading1`, `text-body1`, `text-label2`

+## What to Avoid

+To stay within the design system, watch out for these patterns:

+- **Arbitrary values** — Tailwind's `p-[13px]` or `text-[#ff0000]` syntax bypasses tokens entirely.
+If you're reaching for square brackets, you're going off-system.
+- **Default Tailwind colors** — Using `bg-red-500` or `text-blue-600` instead of the Forge-mapped color utilities breaks visual consistency.
+- **Overriding Forge components** — Fighting the design system by stacking Tailwind classes to override component internals (padding on buttons, colors on inputs, etc.).
+- **Mixing spacing systems** — Combining Forge CSS custom properties in some places and Tailwind utilities in others for the same concern creates confusion and maintenance headaches.

+When in doubt, ask: "Is this value coming from a Forge token?"
+If not, reconsider.

 ## Looking Ahead: Blocks

 This package is the foundation for something bigger.
 We're building a library of **blocks** — shareable layout patterns and code snippets that teams can drop into their projects.